Aqsa-K/Deploying-Python-Server-on-AWS/README.md

 Provide your `/etc/rc.local script` with the full path and name of your createrd scrit after the 'sh' command - (your etc folder will be in the outermost directory)

-Use vim to edit your rc.local script
+Use vim to edit your rc.local script:
 ```
 sudo vim rc.local
 ```

 Put the following line before the last line of code (`exit 0`) at the end of the /etc/rc.local script
 ```
 sh '/path/to/your/script/starter.sh'
 ```

 Check that the first line of `etc/rc.local script` is:
 ```
 #!/bin/sh -e
 ```

 Go to your outermost directory

-Check that it has 'etc' and 'home' folders
+Check that it has 'etc' and 'home' folders:

 ```
 ls
 ```
 The above command displays all folders in the current command

-Make your `/etc/rc.local` script executable in case it is not already executable by
+Make your `/etc/rc.local` script executable in case it is not already executable by:
 ```
 sudo chown root /etc/rc.local
 sudo chmod 755 /etc/rc.local
 ```

-Check everything works fine by executing
+Check everything works fine by executing:
 ```
 sudo /etc/init.d/rc.local start
 ```